LIFEHUBBER

 Manifest is a smart model router for personal AI agents, positioned around cost-aware request routing, fallbacks, provider control, and self-hosted agent workflows.

 The official repository presents Manifest as a routing layer that sits between personal AI agents and model providers, helping route requests to cheaper or stronger models as needed.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is